mzdb/pwiz-mzdb/README.md

 #### Download and setup

 * Download the <a href="https://github.com/mzdb/pwiz-mzdb/releases/download/v0.9.9/raw2mzDB_0.9.9_build20161216.zip">zip archive</a>
-* Raw2mzDB has the same requirements as ProteoWizard, otherwise install the following: .NET Framework 3.5 SP1, .NET Framework 4.0, MSVC 2008 SP1 (x86), MSVC 2012, MSVC 2013 (http://proteowizard.sourceforge.net/user_installation_simple.shtml)
+* Raw2mzDB should work on any modern 64 bits Windows environment.
+If you encounter missing dlls issues, you may try to install Microsoft's .NET Framework 3.5 SP1 and 4.0.
+Also consider Visual C++ Redistributable for Visual Studio 2008, 2012 and 2013.

 #### Command line usage